domoszlai/svg2gcode/README.md

 ## Configuration

 The generated GCode is highly dependent on the actual device it will be executed by.
-In juicy-gcode these settings are called GCode flavour and consists of the following:
+In juicy-gcode these settings are called GCode *flavor* and consists of the following:

 - Begin GCode routine (commands that are executed *before* the actual print job)
 - End GCode routine (commands that are executed *after* the actual print job)